crazybie/linear_ac/README.md

 1. More general.
 The linear allocator can allocate various type of objects.
 2. Greatly reduce the object scanning presure of GC.
 Linear allocator is just a few byte arrays internally, but pool is normal container allways need to be scanned.
 3. Much simpler and faster on reclaiming memories.
 No need to manually release every object back, just reset the allocation cursor.
+4. Cheaper than pool.
+Linear allocator do allocations on-demond like pool, but can be throw awaly as normal object.
+5. Memory efficiency.
+Memories are more compact, cpu cache friendly.

 ## Limitations
 1. Don't store the pointers of build-in allocated objects into linear allocated objects.
 (There's a debug flag for checking external pointers)